ablodge/amr-utils/README.md

 ```
 Functions in `graph_utils.py` allow you to
 - Traverse AMR nodes or edges in depth-first or breadth-first order
-- Retreive an AMR subgraph
+- Retrieve an AMR subgraph
 - Test an AMR or sub-AMR for DAG structure
 - Get the shortest path between two nodes
 - Seperate a subset of AMR nodes into connected components